Recertification

 Testing

-All recertifications require, at a minimum, Heavy Metals / Fluorine / Cobalt, Ash (VOC), FTIR, and thickness and grammage (if applicable) measurements.
+All recertifications require, at a minimum, Regulated Metals / Fluorine / Cobalt, Ash (VOC), FTIR, and thickness and grammage (if applicable) measurements.
 These must have been conducted within the past 12 months.
 If there have been any formulation changes since initial certification (or previous recertification), other tests might be required on the end product or certain ingredients.
 For more information regarding what tests might be required for formulation changes, refer to Certification Testing.

 • Submission of Verification Samples